 Benefits.
 In addition to the three elements of total direct compensation (base salary, annual incentive compensation and long-term equity incentive compensation), we provide certain other benefits to our named executive officers, including a car allowance for the Chief Executive Officer, country club dues (which were discontinued in the Fall of 2018), limited personal use of the Company aircraft by the Chief Executive Officer, Company-matched contributions under a 401(k) savings plan, premium payments relating to supplemental disability insurance, health savings accounts, group term life insurance, employee travel allowance, relocation costs and moving expenses.
 Most of these benefits are limited in financial significance, but we view these as necessary from a recruitment and retention perspective.
 In 2018, we relocated our corporate headquarters to Charlotte, North Carolina and compensated certain of our named executive officers impacted by the relocation.
-These relocation benefits are one-time in nature and should not be considered part of our annual compensate (the former location of our corporate headquarters), reimbursement for real estate values in Charlotte and Johnson City, Tennessee (the former location of our corporate headquarters), reimbursement for real estate closing and related costs, tax assistance, reimbursement of certain moving expenses and a general moving expense allowance equal to one month of salary.
+These relocation benefits are one-time in nature and should not be considered part of our annual compensation philosophy.
+These benefits included a make whole payment related to the difference in real estate values in Charlotte and Johnson City, Tennessee (the former location of our corporate headquarters), reimbursement for real estate closing and related costs, tax assistance, reimbursement of certain moving expenses and a general moving expense allowance equal to one month of salary.
 Accordingly, Messrs.
 Holder, Burwell and Atkinson and Ms. Nixon received relocation benefits in the amounts of \$797,120, \$590,586, \$490,439 and \$330,531, respectively.